jgolbez/carpedmvpn-netlab-public/README.md

 © 2026 Carpe DMVPN, LLC.
 All Rights Reserved.

 **Sample Labs:**
 This repository contains sample training materials demonstrating our curriculum quality.
-The complete OSPF course with all 24 labs and comprehensive workbooks is available for purchase.
+The complete OSPF course with all 24 labs and comprehensive workbooks will be available for purchase soon.

 **Open Source Software:**
 The underlying tools used in these labs (Containerlab, FRRouting, Docker) are open-source and remain under their respective licenses.
 We claim no ownership of these tools.